PBarmby/PBarmby.github.io/_posts/2015-04-24-Python-in-Astronomy-Day-5.markdown

 ---

-Having not gone to the bar on Thursday night, I managed to get up early enough to go for a run around a small nearby lake, [Valkenberg Meer](LINK).
+Having not gone to the bar on Thursday night, I managed to get up early enough to go for a run around a small nearby lake, Valkenberg Meer.
 I met workshop attendee Peter Teuben as he was setting off on a bike ride; Peter took a beautiful photo of the lake in the early morning mist.

 ![Valkenberg Meer, credit: P. Teuben]({{ site.url }}/stuff/teuben_valkenberg.jpg)

-Some more of Peter's photos are [here](https://plus.google.com/u/0/photos/+PeterTeuben/albums/6141280578679475185/6141299844211048850?pid=6141299844211048850&oid=103756179659025357501).
-(FIX)
+Some more of Peter's photos are [here](https://plus.google.com/u/0/photos/103756179659025357501/albums/6141280578679475185).

-The day started with contributed talks by Emilie Ishida ([COIN](LINK)), Matt Craig ([astropy with undergrads](LINK)), and Joe Zuntz ([CosmoSIS]()).
+The day started with contributed talks by Emilie Ishida ([COIN](https://asaip.psu.edu/organizations/iaa/iaa-working-group-of-cosmostatistics)), Matt Craig ([astropy with undergrads](https://github.com/python-in-astronomy/talk_slides/blob/master/day5/craig-astropy-undergrads.pdf)), and Joe Zuntz ([CosmoSIS](https://bitbucket.org/joezuntz/cosmosis/wiki/Home)).
 These were three very different talks, with Emilie discussing how to collaborate with statisticians, Matt how to use astropy for both teaching and research, and Joe talking about estimating cosmological parameters with the most enthusiasm I have ever seen on the subject.
 But all super-interesting!

-After coffee: [Perry Greenfield]() of STScI gave an overview of the history and future of Python at the Space Telescopes Science Institute, which, to my knowledge, has been the largest institutional player in moving the use of Python into astronomy.
+After coffee: [Perry Greenfield](https://conference.scipy.org/scipy2014/speaker/profile/98/) of STScI gave an overview of the history and future of Python at the
+Space Telescopes Science Institute, which, to my knowledge, has been the largest institutional player in moving the use of Python into astronomy.
 The Storify is [here](https://storify.com/PBarmby/python-in-astronomy-day-5-keynote).
 This talk was less technical and